ncbi/cxx-toolkit/pages/ch_cmconfig.md

 In this case, NCBIptb installs specified Conan packages first, and only after that looks for additional packages in known locations at NCBI.
 The list of Conan packages and their options is described in *src/build-system/cmake/conanfile.\*.txt* files.
 There are 3 lists – for Windows (*conanfile.MSVC.txt*), Unix (*conanfile.UNIX.txt*) and MacOS (*conanfile.XCODE.txt*).

+There are two major releases of Conan - [v1.x](https://docs.conan.io/1/) and [v2.x](https://docs.conan.io/2/).
+The problem is that they are not fully compatible.
+That is, some older package recipes work with Conan1 only.
+For this reason, at present the Toolkit configuration supports Conan v1.x only.

+The configuration process expects to find recipes and prebuilt packages in NCBI artifactory.
+Some of the packages exist at NCBI only - for example, [fastcgi](https://github.com/FastCGI-Archives/fcgi2), [ncbi-vdb](https://github.com/ncbi/ncbi-vdb), ncbicrypt.
+Outside of NCBI, one needs either establish a connection to NCBI artifactory (and specify that in Conan configuration [proxies](https://docs.conan.io/1/reference/config_files/conan.conf.html?highlight=proxies) ), or remove corresponding entries from *src/build-system/cmake/conanfile.\*.txt* files and rely on [Conan center](https://conan.io/center) only.

+On Unix systems, by default, configuration installs *shared* components always (which use shared libraries).
+Depending on the requested build type, *Debug* or *Release* libraries are used.
+By specifying *--with-features="StaticComponents"*, one can request installation of *static* components.

+On Windows, configuration installs *static* components in static (*--without-dll*) builds, and *shared* - in DLL (*--with-dll*) ones.
+Both, *Debug* and *Release* libraries are installed.
+Same as on Unix, by specifying *--with-features="StaticComponents"*, one can request installation of *static* components.

 <a name="ch_cmconfig._Use_prebuilt"></a>

 ## Use prebuilt Toolkit